 Travelers Cos.
-(TRV), the lone insurer in the Dow Jones Industrial Average, said its goal of mid-teens return on equity isn’t realistic in the near term as disasters fuel claim costs and low bond yields hurt investment income.
+(TRV:US), the lone insurer in the Dow Jones Industrial Average, said its goal of mid-teens return on equity isn’t realistic in the near term as disasters fuel claim costs and low bond yields hurt investment income.

 “Achieving mid-teens ROE is not currently achievable in the short term,” Chief Executive Officer Jay Fishman said on a conference call today.
 “That means right now, and likely for the immediate future.”

 Fishman has said his goal is to meet the target “over time,” and that the standard is unachievable every quarter because of fluctuations in weather-related claims.
 Still, the New York-based company has fallen short for years, with average annual operating ROE of about 12.9 percent from Jan.
 1, 2005 through June 30 of this year, the company said in a presentation today.
 The figure was 11.8 percent for the first half.